-PayPal would be also an extremely important hotbed, for what would be later called “PayPal Mafia” a group of smart people that went on to fund many of the companies that created an impact over the Silicon Valley tech ecosystem:
+PayPal would also be an extremely important hotbed for what would be later called the “PayPal Mafia,” a group of smart people that went on to fund many of the companies that created an impact on the Silicon Valley tech ecosystem:

 - Jawed Karim (Youniversity Ventures),

 - Jeremy Stoppelman (founded Yelp with Russel Simmons),

 - Andrew McCormack (partner at venture capital firm Valar Ventures),